ris04hit/Qsuggest/README.md

 This will make sure the directory structure is correct.

 ## **Data Scraping**
-I have not uploaded the scraped data on git repo, but the scripts for scrapping the data is uploaded in [src/data](src/data/).
+Scraped data is uploaded in [data/scraped](data/scraped/) and the scripts for scrapping the data is uploaded in [src/data](src/data/).
 You can run scripts individually or using Makefile.
-Just make sure to run any of two in root directory only.
+Just make sure to run it in root directory only.
 For scraping all the data execute:  `make scrape`
-For scraping only handles.csv execute: `make scrape_user`
-For scraping only problems.csv and tags.csv execute: `make scrape_problem`
+For scraping only handles.csv/problems.csv/tags.csv execute: `make scrape_raw`